 POUR OUT YOUR CREATIVITY

-- Sharpen your marketing activities like email campaign, advertising, promotional giveaways etc.
+- Sharpen your marketing activities like email campaigns, advertising, promotional giveaways, etc.

 - Get ready for show distribution by beginning to design and print marketing material.

 - Develop the appropriate content for your exhibition staff to communicate on the show.

 3 TO 6 MONTHS BEFORE THE EVENT